tzagim/fuserbot/README.md

 ```

 ## how to use
-+ First, to get the required parameters, go to [telogin](https://github.com/tzagim/telogin)
++ First, to get the required parameters, to get them go to [telogin](https://github.com/tzagim/telogin)
 + Rename the generated file to `fuserbot_config.json`.
 (It should be in the format of `example_fuserbot_config.json`).
 + Create the file `chats.json` according to the format found in `example_chats.json`
 + Download `fuserbot.py`